maxim-eyengue/Data-Science-freeCodeCamp/01-data-science-non-technical-overview/README.md

 - Probability Theory
 - Bayes' theorem

-### Statistics
+### 4. Statistics
 It is an attempt to find patterns in an overwhelming mass, order in chaos.
 - We can explore data: exploratory graphics (it is easy to see things), exploratory stats (numerical exploration of the data), descriptive stats (stats in college)
 - Inference: take information from sample and infer something about a population.
-One common version is hypothesis testing, and another one is estimation (confidence intervals)...
+One common version is hypothesis testing, and another one is estimation (confidence intervals, etc.)
-- we have to be concerned by details and arranging things by ourselves: feature selection, problems, validation to make sure the model is correct, choice of estimators (coefficients of the model), and how well the model fits the data.
+- Validation: Feature selection, estimator choice & model fit.
 Beware the trolls: you don't have to listen to people who think only their way is right.

-Remember George Box said: **all models are wrong, but some are useful**.
-The question is to know f you have done something that is useful.
+> "All models are wrong, but some are useful." - George Box

+The question is to know if you have done something that is useful.
 Wave your DIY (Do It Yourself) flag.

-### Machine Learning
+### 5. Machine Learning
-Intersection between coding & stats.
-It can be used to categorize and predict information from data:
+It is the intersection between coding & stats, that can be used to categorize and predict information from data:
-- work in a **data space** to reduce te dimensionality, and then use clustering or K-Means methods, and find anomalies or unusual cases in the data space.
+- Work in a **data space** to reduce the dimensionality, and then use clustering or K-Means methods, and find anomalies or unusual cases in the data space.
-- work with **categories** with algorithms such as logistic regression, kNN, Naive Bayes, Decision Trees, SVM or artificial neural nets, to find patterns in the data to get similar cases next to each other.
+- Work with **categories** with algorithms such as logistic regression, kNN, Naive Bayes, Decision Trees, SVM or artificial neural nets, to find patterns in the data to get similar cases next to each other.
-- **predictions**: linear regression, poisson regression for modeling count or frequency data, ensemble models putting together predictions from many simpler models.
+- **Predictions**: linear regression, poisson regression for modeling count or frequency data, ensemble models putting together predictions from many simpler models.

-## Communicating
+## 📣 Communicating Insights

-### Interpretability
+### 🔍 Interpretability
 You want to tell a data driven story.
 When doing the analysis, we are trying to solve for **value**: $Analysis \times Max(Story) = Max(Value)$.
 Analysis is goal-driven.
 The explanation or story given about the project should match those goals.
 Answer clients questions clearly and unambiguously.
 Remember the client isn't you, and think of:
 - Egocentrism: They don't see, know or understand things the same way you do.
 - False consensus: ideas that everybody knows something.
 - Anchoring: initial impressions matter a lot.
 Watch out.
 - Clarity at each step.
-Think of the **answers**: state the question, answer it, qualify as needed and go in order but don't spend too much time on discussing the process technically.
+Tell a **data-driven story**: state the question, answer it, qualify as needed and go in order but don't spend too much time on discussing the process technically.
 The process is to remember that *analysis* means simplifying.

-According to Einstein: **everything should be made as simple as possible but not simpler**.
-Think of the minimum viable analysis:
-- more charts, less text
-- simplify charts
+> Keep it simple: "Make everything as simple as possible, but not simpler." - Einstein

-- avoid tables (they are hard to read)
-- less text (again).
+Think of the minimum viable analysis: more charts, less text, simplified charts, if possible no tables (they are hard to read), less text (again).

 In 1973, graduate school admissions revealed that the male admission rate was higher than the female one: $44\%$ against $35\%$.
-It seems to a lawsuit.
-However after breaking the application down by programs, it was found that there are some programs were women were accepted in a higher rate and some they were not.
+It ended into a lawsuit.
+However after breaking the application down by programs, it was found that there are some programs where women were accepted in a higher rate and some they were not.
 In Statistics, this is known as **Simpson's Paradox**.
 The paradox is that bias might be negligible at department level but still there might be some bias there in favor of women.
 The problem is women applied to more selective programs.
 There are many other questions that can still be answered and things we can look for as admission criteria, promotional strategies, prior education and funding levels.
 In sum, stories give value to data analysis and should be told in a clear way, minimally sufficient.

-### Actionable insights
+### 🎯 Actionable Insights
 Those are information that can be used productively to accomplish something.
-William James idea: **My thinking is first and last and always for the sake of my doing** applies to analysis.
-When doing an analysis, point the way (analysis guide action).
+> "My thinking is first and last and always for the sake of my doing" - William James This thought applies to analysis.
+When performing an analysis, point the way (analysis guide action).
 You should be able to tell the clients what are the next steps (what they need to do now), justifying those recommendations with data.
-You should be specific and make sure they are able to do them sep by step.
+You should be specific and make sure they are able to do them step by step.
 The problem here is the difference between **correlation** and **causation**.
-Data ives correlation (this is associated with that), but the client wants causation (this causes that).
+Data gives correlation (this is associated with that), but the client wants causation (this causes that).
 There are few ways to get that:
-- Experimental studies: randomized controlled trials
+- **Experimental studies**: randomized controlled trials.
-- Quasi-experiments: methods that use non-randomized data for causal inference
+- **Quasi-experiments**: methods that use non-randomized data for causal inference.
-- Theory & experience: research based theory and domain-specific experience There are also social factors affecting the data.
+- **Theory & Experience**: research based theory and domain-specific experience There are also social factors affecting the data.
 ![Data & Social](./images/ds_social.png)
-We should make sure our recommendation follow: the client's mission (what he does), identity (who he is), its business context (competitive environment) ut also the social context (outside and inside the company).
+We should make sure our recommendations follow: the client's mission (what he does), identity (who he is), its business context (competitive environment) and also the social context (outside and inside the company).
+4

-### Presentation graphics
+### 📊 Presentation Graphics
 Trying to paint a picture for the benefits of the client:
-- Exploratory graphics: speed and responsiveness, for our insights.
+- **Exploratory**: speed and responsiveness, for our insights.
-- Presentation graphics: clarity & narrative flow.
+- **Presentation**: clarity & narrative flow.
 Avoid too much colors, 3D, interaction and animation as the client should not be distracted.

-### Reproducible research
+## 🔄 Reproducible Research
 Data science projects tend to be incremental, cumulative and adaptive.
 So, **show your work**.
-You may need to revise your research later, or borrow something from previous studies, hand off to someone else, and also about accountability to show you did things in a responsive way.
+You may need to revise your research later, or borrow something from previous studies, hand off to someone else, and also for accountability to show you did things in a responsive way.
 There is a platform called the [open data science conference](https://odsc.com/) devoted to open data science using open data and making methods transparent.
 The [open science framework](https://osf.io/) is a way of sharing data and research with annotations of how to get to the results.
 The [association for psychological science](https://www.psychologicalscience.org/) strongly encourages people to share their data as much as possible and their methods to conduct studies.
 It is important to archive your data: both the totally raw and the processed, all code to process and analyze data, making sure to comment liberally and explain yourself (why you did the way you did, include choices and consequences, backtracking).
 This helps to future roof you work.
 Some useful principles: